 TGbi editor: Please modify the 4th paragraph of 13.2.2 as follows:

-The R1KH and S1KH each derive the PTK(11ba), the derived PTK including the Key derivation key (KDK)

-if WUR frame protection is negotiated.
-If WUR frame protection is negotiated, the R1KH and S1KH each derive a WTK from the KDK.
+The R1KH and S1KH each derive the PTK(11ba).
+If WUR frame protection is negotiated, the R1KH and S1KH each derive a WTK from the KDK, which is part of the derived PTK.

 13.2.3 Supplicant key holders